 In this article we will show the steps you have to take to send Tripetto activity data to Facebook.
 You can also have a look at our global article about how form activity tracking works.

-Facebook Pixel knowlegde needed
+🚧 Warning: Facebook Pixel knowlegde needed

-Please notice we assume you know how to configure and use Facebook Pixel.
+We assume you know how to configure and use Facebook Pixel.
 Tripetto support can not help you with configuring your Facebook Business account and/or Facebook Pixel.

 For help with Facebook Pixel, please have a look at the Facebook Business Help by Facebook.

 First step is to get the unique ID of your Facebook Pixel that you will need to connect Tripetto with Facebook.